eunscho/DiscriminantValidityTutorial/README.md

 # DiscriminantValidityTutorial
-It contains various data and codes for the tutorial on discriminant validity.
+It contains data and syntax files for the tutorial on discriminant validity.

 * DATA FILES